chasemc/duplipy/CONTRIBUTING.rst

 Documentation improvements
 ==========================

-electricpy could always use more documentation, whether as part of the official electricpy docs, in docstrings, or even on the web in blog posts, articles, and such.
+duplipy could always use more documentation, whether as part of the official duplipy docs, in docstrings, or even on the web in blog posts, articles, and such.

 Feature requests and feedback
 =============================

-The best way to send feedback is to file an issue at https://github.com/chasemc/electricpy/issues.
+The best way to send feedback is to file an issue at https://github.com/chasemc/duplipy/issues.

 If you are proposing a feature: